-Welcome to the companion website of Race, Rights & Reparation: Law and the Japanese American Internment (Aspen Law & Business 2001) (Eric Yamamoto, Margaret Chon, Carol Izumi, Jerry Kang, and Frank Wu).
+Welcome to the companion website of Race, Rights & Reparation: Law and the Japanese American Internment (2d ed.
+Wolters Kluwer Law and Business 2013) (Eric Yamamoto, Margaret Chon, Carol Izumi, Jerry Kang, and Frank Wu).

 This text was funded in part by a grant from the United States Congress as part of the Civil Liberties Act of 1988, which created an educational fund as part of the redress for interning Japanese Americans during World War II.

 The 2nd edition revision was funded in part by a grant from the California Civil Liberties Public Education Program (CCLPEP), a State-funded grant project administered by the California State Library.
 The Prologue and Epilogue have been made publicly available through CCLPEP’s generosity.

 - Chapter 1.
 Prologue: Willed Concealing, Forgetting, Remembering and Repairing

 - Chapter 8.
 Epilogue: Watchful Care over the Loaded Weapon